Music of Germany: Punk

 Punk music in Germany has a long and diverse history.
 When bands like the Sex Pistols and The Clash became popular in West Germany, a number of Punk bands were formed, which led to the creation of a German punk scene.
 Among the first wave of bands were Male, from Düsseldorf, founded in 1976, PVC, from West Berlin, and Big Balls and the Great White Idiot, from Hamburg.
 Early German punk groups were heavily influenced by UK bands, often writing their lyrics in English.
-The main difference is that German punk bands hadn't yet become political.
+The main difference is that German punk bands had not yet become political.